1889 (20th April)

 Treaty of Versailles

-This treaty determined that Germany should accept blame for causing the war, limit their army to 100,000, cede land to other countries and pay reparations for damage caused.
+This peace treaty determined that Germany should accept blame for causing the war, limit their army to 100,000, cede land to other countries and pay reparations for damage caused.
 The new German government’s ratification of the treaty led to an increase in nationalist feeling in Germany.

 1919 (September 12th)